u0x137/ZKTecoEmulator/README.md

     ./zkteco-v1.0.0-linux-x86_64.elf
     ```

 4. After running, access the web UI by opening your browser to:

    [http://localhost:5000](http://localhost:5000)

-*Clone and append the path of this project (recommended for development)*
+*2. Clone and append the path of this project (recommended for development)*

 1. Clone repository